hyperware-ai/hyperdrive/README.md

 m our@eth:distro:sys '{"AddProvider": {"chain_id": <SOME_CHAIN_ID>, "trusted": true, "provider": {"RpcUrl": "<WS_RPC_URL>"}}}'
 ```

-You can also do the same thing by using the `--rpc` boot flag with an Optimism WebSockets RPC URL, or going to the Settings app once booted into a node.
+You can also do the same thing by using the `--rpc` boot flag with an Base WebSockets RPC URL, or going to the Settings app once booted into a node.

 ## Distro and Runtime processes